feurbano/data_management_2018/sections/section_1/l1_sql.md

 SELECT * FROM spatial_ref_sys;
 ```

 Each reference system has a specific spatial reference identifier (SRID).
 For instance, the World Geodetic System (SRID = 4326), the Projected coordinate system for Europe (SRID = 3035), UTM for North-Italy (SRID = 32632).

 The coordinate system of a spatial objects can be set as follows:
 ```
 SELECT ST_SetSRID(ST_MakePoint(11.136293,46.191794),4326);
 ```

 Once the SRID code is set you can transform it into another coordinate system:
 ```
-SELECT ST_Transform(ST_SetSRID(ST_MakePoint(11.136293,46.191794),4326),3035);
+SELECT ST_Transform(ST_SetSRID(ST_MakePoint(11.136293,46.191794),4326),32632);
 ```

-If you compare the units are clearly different (wgs84 = degrees; Europe = meters):
+If you compare the units are clearly different (WGS84 = degrees; UTM = meters):
 ```
 SELECT ST_SetSRID(ST_MakePoint(11.136293,46.191794),4326) wgs84, ST_Transform(ST_SetSRID(ST_MakePoint(11.136293,46.191794),4326),3035) etrs89;
 ```